aws-samples/eks-workshop-v2/website/docs/introduction/helm/index.md

 :::info

-This lab doesn't not cover the authoring of Helm charts for your own workloads.
+This lab does not cover the authoring of Helm charts for your own workloads.
 For more information on this topic see this [guide](https://helm.sh/docs/chart_template_guide/).

 :::